-Learning objectives are discussed using "we are learning how to ..."
-Feedback is given either verbally or written as 'Wow!' (what they did well), 'How?' (how they could improve) and 'Now...' (next steps).
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The lessons are carefully planned to include clear stages and regular progress checks throughout the lesson to ensure all our children are on-task and are being challenged.
+Learning objectives are discussed using "We are learning how to" Feedback is given either verbally or written as 'Wow!' (what they did well), 'How?' (how they could improve) and 'Now' (next steps).
 Children are given time to respond to their feedback.
 Each class has a Learning Line displayed.
 The teacher and pupils refer to the Learning Line to gauge where the pupils feel they are in their learning at stages during the lesson.
-Monitoring, observations and book scrutinies take place to ensure consistency throughout the school. with small groups to: Ensure understanding Facilitate learning Foster independence Keep students on task Assess progress Inform future planning.
+Monitoring, observations and book scrutinies take place to ensure consistency throughout the school.
+Class Teachers/ Teaching Assistants meet regularly to ensure that students with SEND have targeted support, provision and access to quality resources to support independent learning.
+Through their involvement, Teaching Assistants are recognised as valued members of the team.
+Class Teachers/ Teaching Assistants work with small groups to: Ensure understanding Facilitate learning Foster independence Keep students on task Assess progress Inform future planning.
 If the Class Teacher is working with a small group, the Teaching Assistant supports the pupils with tasks already set by the Teacher.
-A physical disability Speech and language difficulty Autism Severe literacy difficulties Severe numeracy difficulties Global learning delay.
-Dyslexia --- --- --- encouraged to develop independent learning strategies and self-help skills before seeking adult help.
-These include:
+Personalised, highly differentiated and well-resourced work tasks enable all our pupils to access or work towards independent learning.
+1:1 support may be put in place where required for students who need more intensive support and may include specialised support for those who may have: A physical disability Speech and language difficulty Autism Severe literacy difficulties Global learning delay.
+Dyslexia